 Here is what you will need to make homemade ant traps:

 - Borax (can be found in the laundry section of the grocery store)

-- a metal lid from a used jar
+- Metal lid from a used jar

 Is Borax Really Safe to Use Around Kids and Pets?

 If you follow the suggestions for reducing ants in your home, you may find that you don't need traps at all.
-If you do need to make homemade traps, the honey will attract the ants and the Borax will kill them.
-Borax is a naturally occurring mineral but it is a poison.
+If you do need to make homemade traps, the honey will attract the ants, and the Borax will kill them.
+Borax is a naturally occurring mineral, but it is a poison.
 Many people have concerns about using the product around children and pets.
-For these traps you will be using a very small amount of Borax.
+For these traps, you will be using a very small amount of Borax.
 Although it will be deadly to the ants, it will not harm animals if ingested.

-As for little kids, you should make sure the traps are in an area that they can't touch them.
+As for little kids, you should make sure the traps are in an area that they can't touch.
 The solution will not hurt an adult or child if they get it on their hands, but if a child ingests it, they could develop stomach problems.
-Children under the age of 2 should never eat honey, so if a child under the age of two drinks this solution of honey and Borax, they may get sick.
+Children under the age of two should never eat honey, so if a child under the age of two drinks this solution of honey and Borax, they may get sick.

-Natural Ant Killing Alternatives to Borax
+Natural Ant-Killing Alternatives to Borax

 You can also kill ants by using these more natural methods: